ibipfs/itemplates/README.md

-# Templates for IPFS
+# Templates with IBIPFS

 ### Features

+- i: Getting into IPFS and Opening for Evolving
-- IBIPFS: the distributed web in browser.
+- IBIPFS: the distributed web in browser
-- mdb-jquery-ibipfs
+- mdb-jquery: Material Design Bootstrp JQuery Template with IBIPFS
+- imanager: Start managing `*` with the IBIPFS